-In this deep dive you will learn how easy it is to build and deploy a blog with Flotiq, Gatsby and Heroku.
+In this deep dive you will learn how easy it is to build and deploy a blog with Flotiq, Gatsby and Netlify.
 Follow along and you should end up with a working blog page in no more than 3 minutes!

 Define a Content Type¶

 First off - you will need to define how your content will be structured in Flotiq.
 Open the

 This tutorial assumes you will follow along and use the same naming as we did.
 You're free to adapt this to your needs, but please mind that the code repository we provide will make use of the specific field names we defined.
 If you make any changes in the Content Type - you will also need to apply them later on - in the code.